adobe/aio-theme/README.md

 * `content` (1 required per row)

 Use `theme` to match the text color to your color scheme.
 Defaults to `light`.

+Use `orientation` to tabs can be either horizontal or vertical.
+Defaults to `horizontal`.

 Use `repeat` to define how many tab items sections are part of the tabs Block.